Last Updated on

 Ok, now this is a favourite.
-Every guys go to exercise for a bit of muscle and ego pumping.
+Every guys go-to exercise for a bit of muscle and ego pumping.
 Just don’t expect to get anywhere near the bench press on international chest day (Monday) during peak hours!

 Pecs are on every fella’s list of places they most want to gain mass.
-It’s a masculine statement and something you see in the mirror everyday so it’s no surprise.
+It’s a masculine statement and something you see in the mirror every day so it’s no surprise.

 Aside from your pecs though, you get front shoulder (anterior delt) work in as well as your triceps.
 Three great places to add mass for an all-round bigger physique.

 As with squats make sure weight doesn’t dominate your approach to the bench.
-Mix up a variation of progressive weights at lower reps but get your reps in somewhere, even if it means using drop sets.
+Mix up a variety of progressive weights at lower reps but get your reps in somewhere, even if it means using drop sets.

-- Start with a grip just wider than shoulder width and experiment with different hand placement as you progress
+- Start with a grip just wider than shoulder-width and experiment with different hand placement as you progress

-- Don’t grip the bar too tight, try to let it sit in your palms to take tension out of your arms and keep it in your chest
+- Don’t grip the bar too tight, try to let it sit in your palms to take the tension out of your arms and keep it in your chest

 - On the lowering phase, keep the weight under control at a slow speed before driving it back up